raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 The founders were, well, dumbfounded.
 There were so many reasons why this was a terrible waste of time that they crowded the mind like a traffic jam, shutting down the ability to pick one and speak.
 Rijkert, oblivious to their body language, continued.

 "I mean, the PC is such a terrible platform, there is no way anybody is going to do any serious programming on it without a programming editor.
-And without serious programmers, there is won't be anybody to buy our Business Components.
-So I wrote one."
+And without serious programmers, there won't be anybody to buy Business Components.
+So I wrote one.
+Obvious, really."

 Finally, one of the founders managed to speak.
 "This is all very nice, but what made you think it would sell?"

 Rijkert beamed.
 "Oh, that's no problem.
 I mentioned it on a BBS, and I have ten preorders already.
-Well, not invoices or anything, but they say they'll buy it, and even if only half of them want it, that's five sales."
+Well, not invoices or anything, but they say they'll buy it, and even if only half of them want it, that's five sales."[^five]

+[^five]: Five sales isn't very much, but in those days, software on a PC might sell for $400, $500, $700, $900, even $1,100, $1,400, or more.
+I recall paying nearly $3,000 for a certain programming environment to run on a Macintosh.
+So five presales was evidence that somebody was taking `lemond.exe` seriously, a lot more evidence than if there were five presales at a more modern price like $9.99.

 The other founder, who hadn't spoken yet, wanted to ask what a "BBS" was, but decided that things were surreal enough, and there was a definite risk that the conversation would veer even further off base.